Mary A. Williams

 The Mary A. Williams was a 19th-century Sandy Hook pilot boat, built in 1861 by the shipbuilder Edward F. Williams in Greenpoint, Brooklyn, for a group of New York pilots.
 She was named Mary Ann Williams after the wife of the builder.
-The boat was considered one of the finest connected with the pilot service.
 She survived the Great Blizzard of 1888.
 In the age of steam, the Mary A. Williams was sold in 1896.

 Construction and service

 New York pilot boat Mary A. Williams was built in 1861 for the New York and Sandy Hook pilots.
 She was launched on January 28, 1861, from the Edward F. Williams shipyard, at Greenpoint, Brooklyn.
 She was 77 feet in length, 19 feet 6 inches in beam, 7 feet and 9 inches in hold (depth), measuring 57.64 tons or (106 tons register).
 She was named Mary Ann Williams after the wife of the builder, Edward F. Williams.
-The launch was witnessed by a large number of friends and pilots.
-The boat was considered one of the finest connected with the pilot service.

 The Mary A. Williams was registered with the Record of American and Foreign Shipping from 1876 to 1900, as a Pilot Schooner, with the New York Pilots as owners and Pilots H. Burnett and John Wolff as the Masters.
 She was 77 in length, 18.5 in breadth of beam, 7.9 in depth of hold, 55-tons and built in 1861.

 The Mary A. Williams, No. 19 was one of only twenty-one New York pilot boats existing 1860.

 On May 30, 1876, fifteen miles from the Sandy Hook lightship, the Mary A. Williams picked up John S. Graham, who was on the bark Eliza McLaughlin.
 Graham was driven to jump overboard from the vessel to escape bad treatment from the captain and mate.
 John Wolff, the pilot-boat captain, took a yawl to reach Graham and carried him on board the Williams.

 In the March Great Blizzard of 1888, the Mary A. Williams was one of 17 vessels out on pilot duty at the time of the storm.
 She survived the storm with no incident.